The Great British Bake Off: Format

 The programme operates on a weekly elimination process to find the best all-around baker from the contestants, who are all amateurs.
-Ten contestants were chosen for the first series, twelve for the following two series, thirteen for the fourth and tenth, and twelve from series five to series nine, and series eleven onward.
+Ten contestants were chosen for the first series and twelve in each series thereafter, apart from the fourth and tenth when thirteen bakers competed.

 In each episode, the amateur bakers are given three challenges based on that week's theme: a signature bake, a technical challenge, and a show-stopper.
 The three challenges take place over two days, and the filming takes up to 16 hours a day.
 Except for Series 9, the first week of the competition was usually "Cake Week".
 The contestants are assessed by the judges who then choose a "Star Baker" for the week (introduced in series 2), and a contestant is also eliminated although if the contestant numbers in certain years are not even or there is a non-elimination a week before, then two bakers may be eliminated.
 In the final round, three bakers are left and a winner is chosen from the three.